AnnalysaTheMinetester/cheese/README.md

 if certain moon or sun event is happening.
 You can still normally cook *Curd* to get a "default" cheese (for example mobs:cheese) and *Whey* into *Ricotta* (You can boil it in the *Milk Cauldron* too).

+### Stretched Cheese
+Actually... there are a few more cheeses, that you can craft instead of wait to age.
+You can use *Curd* with water and salt to craft *Stretched Cheese*, and give it a shape, making *Mozzarella*, *Scamorza* and *Caciocavallo*. *Scamorza* can be eaten as it is but it satiates more if you cook it into *Smoked Scamorza*.
+You need some string to craft *Caciocavallo* and cannot be eaten as is.
+In needs to age by hanging it on a wooden ceiling in the dark.
+I know, when i said that there is *Mozzarella*, you would want a pizza, right?
+Not here, sorry.
+This mod only provides cheeses.
+Their uses are on other mods using this one.

 ### Maing Cream
 There are other dairy products, you know?
 Like *Cream*!
 And what usage has the other liquid